No results for ""

 Only the context attributes you provide are available for targeting

-The SDK only evaluates flags based on the context you configure and then provide in the evaluation call.
+The SDK only evaluates flags or customizes AI configs based on the context you define and then provide in the call.
 The SDK does not use the attributes shown on the Contexts list, and context attributes are not synchronized across SDK instances.
 You must provide all applicable attributes for each evaluation in the SDK for your targeting rules to apply correctly.

 About built-in and custom attributes